-For the purpose of obtaining an Employment and Business Immigration Visa or Green Card, an applicant must meet the qualifications of the United States.
-In order to apply for a Green Card, applicants must have an approved individual labour certification from the Department of Labor (DOL).
+To obtain an Employment and Business Immigration Visa or Green Card, an applicant must meet the qualifications of the United States.
+To apply for a Green Card, applicants must have an approved individual labor certification from the Department of Labor (DOL).
 Applicants may also qualify for a National Interest Waiver.
 Such waivers are granted to certain exceptional individuals.

 Employment and business immigration visas and green cards provide immigrant workers with the legal means to stay in the United States for a period of time.
 These types of visas can be obtained by large businesses, or individuals who are employed by such companies.
-However, they are not applicable to individuals who are self-employed.
+However, they do not apply to self-employed individuals.
 This is because many businesses have legal entities that are distinct from their owners.
 Accordingly, only the owners of large businesses can sponsor a person for a green card or a visa.

 The United States grants a total of one million green cards each year.
 While this figure varies slightly from year to year, roughly half of them go to immigrants who are already in the country.
 The remaining portion goes to applicants from outside the U.S. Most of these applicants are required to be sponsored by an employer or relative who lives in the U.S.

 The EB-3 program allows foreign nationals who have a baccalaureate degree to immigrate to the U.S. and pursue a career in the field.
 This visa also allows their spouse and children to accompany them.
 However, the applicant’s children must be under 21 and unmarried.
 Applicants who wish to receive this visa should meet the criteria set forth by the employer.
 The process is long and costly, and the employer must ensure the application process is USCIS-compliant.